External Ids for CALCR Gene

 GeneCards Summary for CALCR Gene

 CALCR (Calcitonin Receptor) is a Protein Coding gene.
-Diseases associated with CALCR include osteoporosis and lung cancer.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include receptor activity and calcitonin receptor activity.
+Diseases associated with CALCR include osteoporosis and pigmented villonodular synovitis.
+Among its related pathways are Signaling by GPCR and Transcription_Role of VDR in regulation of genes involved in osteoporosis.
+GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
 An important paralog of this gene is VIPR2.

 UniProtKB/Swiss-Prot for CALCR Gene